wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 The bounds of a process set limits on the memory addresses and resources the process can access.
 The bounds logically segment memory areas for each process to use.

-For list of ports, see my https://wilsonmar.github.io/ports-open
+For list of ports, see my <a target="_blank" href="https://wilsonmar.github.io/ports-open">https://wilsonmar.github.io/ports-open</a>

 MPLS is a protocol-independent transport mechanism.
 Uses labels, but not for IP routing.